edelsohn/v8ppc/README.md

 v8ppc
 =====

-Port of Google V8 javascript engine to PowerPC
+Port of Google V8 javascript engine to PowerPC - PowerLinux and AIX.

 June 11th 88% of the tests were passing.